Sawtak-asu/Sawtak/CoreRequirements.md

 | **NFR-5: Documentation** | Comprehensive documentation **shall** be provided for both users (how to submit safely) and technical auditors (how the system works). |

 ---

-## Summary for the Egyptian Context

-This requirements document outlines a system that prioritizes the protector's safety in a high-risk environment.
-By leveraging decentralized technology, it moves the traditional centralized database—a single point of failure, censorship, and attack—to a resilient, publicly verifiable infrastructure.
-The organization running the front-end website becomes a facilitator of a tool, not a holder of sensitive data, thereby minimizing its risk while maximizing protection for the whistleblower.
-The ultimate trust is placed not in an institution, but in verifiable mathematics and open code.